Published on October 10, 2016

 All but one of the 100th BG’s B-17s had been hit and destroyed.
 Alone in the skies over Münster, two engines out and streaming black smoke, at 15:18, “Royal Flush” dropped its bombs and turned toward home.
 The armada that had once been the 100th BG was no more.
 The other two planes that had flown ahead from the 100th BG formation had also dropped their bombs on the target — this was Capt.
 Keith Harris, who was flying with the 100th BG that day in the B-17 “Stork Club” and Lt.
 John Justice in the B-17 “Pasadena Nina”.

 “Pasadena Nina”, however, wouldn’t make it back to England.
 The bomber was hit by flak over Holland and spun in — two of its crew were killed, seven taken POW, and one, Lt.
-Justice himself, evaded captured and made it back with the help of the Dutch Resistance.
+Justice himself, evaded capture and made it back with the help of the Dutch Resistance.
 He only returned to Thorpe Abbotts many months later.

 As soon as Rosenthal and Lewis left Münster, they searched for other bombers of the 13th CBW, hoping to rejoin the others for mutual protection.
 By the time they had finished bombing the target, “Royal Flush” had fallen approximately :15 minutes behind the first bombers that had struck Münster.
-The closest were perhaps just four or five minutes ahead, but at the speeds they were flying, that meant that they were already between 15 and 50 miles away — well out of sight.
+The closest formation was perhaps just four or five minutes ahead, but at the speeds they were flying, that meant that they were already between 15 and 50 miles away — well out of sight.
 With two engines out, they had no hope of catching up.
 In all directions, as Rosenthal and Lewis scanned the skies, they found no other airplanes.
 It was as if the skies had suddenly cleared.

 In any case, rejoining with the 13th CBW would not have offered much protection.
 The German fighters had resumed their attacks on the formation.
 There were many casualties.
 In the 390th BG, eight aircraft were lost — nearly half the entire group as 18 of its B-17s had flown to Münster.
 The 95th BG had fielded 19 B-17s and, of those, five were lost to enemy fighter attacks.
 The rest of the 3rd BD lost an additional four planes.
 Most of the surviving planes suffered heavy damage.